NoahZinsmeister/web3-webpacked/README.md

 - `w3w.getContract(ABI[, address, options])`: Returns a web3js Contract object.
 - `w3w.getBalance([account, format])`: Returns the balance of an Ethereum address (defaults to the current account).
 - `w3w.getERC20Balance([ERC20Address, account])`: Returns the token balance of an Ethereum address (defaults to the personal account) for any ERC20.
 Decimals are read from the smart contract.
-- `w3w.signPersonal(messageHash)`: Signs a 32-byte hash with the current default account per [this article](https://medium.com/metamask/the-new-secure-way-to-sign-data-in-your-browser-6af9dd2a1527).
+- `w3w.signPersonal(message)`: Signs a message with the current default account per [this article](https://medium.com/metamask/the-new-secure-way-to-sign-data-in-your-browser-6af9dd2a1527).
 Returns the signing address, message hash, and signature.
 The returned signature is guaranteed to have originated from the returned address.
-Note: the hex string is garbled in the MetaMask UI, (it's interpreted as a utf-8 string).
 - `w3w.signTypedData(typedData)`: Signs typed data with the current default account per [this article](https://medium.com/metamask/scaling-web3-with-signtypeddata-91d6efc8b290).
 Returns the signing address, message hash, and signature.
 The returned signature is guaranteed to have originated from the returned address.
 - `w3w.etherscanFormat(type, data[, networkId])`: Returns an [Etherscan](https://etherscan.io/) link to a given `transaction`, `address`, or `token` (defaults to the current network).
 - `w3w.networkErrorName`: The name of the error thrown when the injected web3 instance is on an unsupported network.